 Figure 7.
 Jumper wires on U19 and U21

-The NEC PC-8201a’s RS-232 is now back to normal.
-However we came up with a workaround rather than a full fix.
-The problem has been solved by bypassing the multiplexor chips that source other serial I/O hence SIO1 and SIO2, although they have no current use, cannot now be used.
-For a full fix, the two ICs (U19 and U21) should be replaced.
-Unfortunately one of them, the 4DH139, seems rare.
+The NEC PC-8201a’s RS-232 now worked.
+However we had come up with a workaround rather than a full fix.
+The problem had been solved by bypassing the multiplexor chips that source other serial I/O. What that meant was that SIO1 and SIO2, although they have no current use, could not now be used.

 Figure 8.
 The NEC PC0201a is no longer incommunocado, in this case taking data from my XP machine.

-We are still not entirely convinced that we have found the whole story.
+We were still not entirely convinced that we have found the whole story, which is why we didn't yet want to simply purchase and replace both chips (assuming we could get them!).
 TWO ICs failing at the same time is a hell of a coincidence.
-If there is some other controlling circuity affecting both these ICS preventing data from passing through then we’ve missed it.
-Feel free to comment.
-For now though, I’m happy that the RS-232 working.
-If some other cause is discovered in the future, at least the re-wiring is fully reversable.
+If there is some other controlling circuity affecting both these ICS preventing data from passing through, then we had missed it.

 16th July, 2020